Yannick H.,

 Fast-track processes for standard tools

-Decision authority at lower levels
+Decision-making authority at lower levels

-File sharing needed?
+Need file sharing?
 These are approved.

 Want an AI tool?
 Here is our enterprise license.

-3. Business-IT Partnership
+3. Business-IT partnership

 IT must understand what the business really needs.
 Not only technically, but in context.

-This means:
+That means:

 IT staff in business meetings

-Joint prioritization instead of unilateral backlogs
+Joint prioritization instead of one-sided backlogs

-User experience as a scoring criterion
+User experience as an evaluation criterion

 Sandbox environments for new tools